slopp/dagteam/README.md

 ![multiple projects in dagster](./workspaces.png)

-A similar structure occurs in production on Dagster Cloud.
 The Python dependencies for the orchestrator (dagster and dagit, contained in .venv-dagit) are _separate and isolated_ from all of the project code.

-# TODO
-- [ ] Add GitHub Workflows to deploy sub-modules as their own code locations to Cloud
-- [ ]
+On Dagster Cloud the setup is similar, and `dagster_cloud.yaml` ensures each project is represented as a unique code location with its own dependencies.